SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 CSS Modules, Styled JSX, Tailwind CSS, Global CSS, Styled-components

 **Q25: Dynamic imports in Next.js**
-Using next/dynamic for lazy loading components const Component = dynamic(() => import('../Components'), { ssr: false });
+Using next/dynamic for lazy loading components, it will not load on initial render, load when its need const Component = dynamic(() => import('../Components'), { ssr: false });

 **Q26: Environment variables in Next.js**